Choosing where to stay in Malta can greatly influence your experience on this beautiful Mediterranean island.

 While this might be an unusual choice, I’ve put it at the top because this is where I chose to stay.

-It gave me some options that were slightly cheaper than the other popular locations, but it’s also close to everything.
+It gave me some options that were slightly cheaper than the other popular locations, but it’s also close to everything and I could easily get to the top attractions in Malta.

 We stayed at the fabulous Alavits by ST Hotels – the photo above is taken from the rooftop pool deck.